About Inkello Letterpress

-Inkello® is the work of illustrator and designer Christine M. Schneider.
-Her handmade items are created using a vintage letterpress, combining interesting colors, textures and materials with unique ideas.
+Inkello® is the work of illustrator and graphic designer Christine M. Schneider.
+She designs and prints paper goods using a vintage letterpress, combining interesting colors, textures and materials with unique ideas.
 They are lovingly printed in small editions, and individually assembled.
-Sometimes Christy also prints using gocco and silkscreen methods.

 Uniquely Designed Paper Goods Printed on Vintage Letterpress Machines

 To print calendars, invitations, stationery, business cards and other items, Christy uses several old letterpress printing machines:

 • a J.M.
 Jones Lightning Jobber, circa 1897, which is person-powered with a foot treadle and a beautiful, big flywheel,